IqraMalkani/INSTAGRAM-CAMPAIGN-DASHBOARD-POWER-BI/README.md

 ## 📌 Project Overview

-Rosé Crème is a Montreal-based dessert brand that acquires customers primarily through Instagram advertising.
+Rose Creme is a Montreal-based dessert brand that acquires customers primarily through Instagram advertising.
 Users click ads → send DMs → complete orders via Interac transfer.

 Because purchases are not tracked via Meta Pixel, **New Messaging Contacts** were used as the primary lead KPI.